Music Terms from my college notes

 • Largo = broad and smooth

-• Legato = Smoothly (opposite of staccato)
+• Legato = Smoothly (opposite of staccato) even, without any break between notes

 • Lento = moderately slow